mehulagg/gitlab/doc/administration/gitaly/praefect.md

 sudo /opt/gitlab/embedded/bin/praefect -config /var/opt/gitlab/praefect/config.toml dataloss
 ```

-Repositories which have assigned storage nodes that contain an outdated copy of the repository are listed
+Repositories which have no healthy, fully up to date replicas available are listed in the output.
+This information
-in the output.
-This information is printed for each repository:
+is printed for each repository:

 - A repository's relative path to the storage directory identifies each repository and groups the related
   information.
-- The repository's current status is printed in parentheses next to the disk path.
-If the repository's primary
+- `(unavailable)` is printed next to the disk path if the repository is currently unavailable.
-  is outdated, the repository is in `read-only` mode and can't accept writes.
-Otherwise, the mode is `writable`.
 - The primary field lists the repository's current primary.
 If the repository has no primary, the field shows
   `No Primary`.
 - The In-Sync Storages lists replicas which have replicated the latest successful write and all writes